jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 Avoid nesting as much as possible; if you really need to, nest up to a maximum of 2 levels deep.

 Layout styling should be separate to component styling.
 Individual components should not make assumptions about their layout (e.g. by setting margins, or position).

+# Making Contributions

+Contributions can be made via issues and pull requests.

+You should cc [@Style/uxe-team](https://github.dev.xero.com/orgs/Style/teams/uxe-team) on pull requests for prompt feedback.